 Automatically Triangulating Estimates in Planning Poker

-Suppose item B in the figure below is estimated to be twice the effort of item A. And item C is then estimated to be twice that of B. This means, of course, that C is four times larger than A.
+In the figure below, item B in the figure below is estimated to be twice the effort of item A. And item C is then estimated to be twice that of B. Put another way, C is four times larger than A.

 It would be ideal for a team to compare each item being estimated to all previous items.
 But doing so would mean that a team’s 100th item would be compared against all 99 previously estimated items.